sanda-avram/ROST-source-code/code-for-MEP/README.md

 ## Content of `code-for-MEP/`:

 * projects to be open with [MEPX Software](https://mepx.org/mepx_software.html "https://mepx.org/mepx_software.html").
-These projects include the datasets as well as the parameters that were used
+These projects include the dataset representations as well as the parameters that were used
     * `ROST-P-MEPX-X.xml` - (where X is 1, 2 or 3) -  `MEPX` project for the 3 representations of the dataset considering prepositions
     * `ROST-PA-MEPX-X.xml` - (where X is 1, 2 or 3) - `MEPX` project for the 3 representations of the dataset considering prepositions and adverbs
     * `ROST-PAC-MEPX-X.xml` - (where X is 1, 2 or 3) - `MEPX` project for the 3 representations of the dataset considering prepositions, adverbs and conjunctions